lubuntu-team/manual/source/1/1.3/installation.rst

 The Install
 -----------
 The Lubuntu installer provides some useful information while the installer is running.
-Once Lubuntu is installed you have a checkbox to reboot now after your Lubuntu is installed and is now finished.
+Once Lubuntu is installed you have a checkbox :guilabel:`Reboot now` after your Lubuntu is installed and is now finished.

 .. image:: installer_screen.png